5 hidden features of the Control Center on your iPhone or iPad

-First, ensure that the Screen Recording toggle is enabled in the Control Center by heading to Settings App > Control Center > Customize Controls.
-If you don’t see Screen Recording enabled in the list, tap on the tiny green + icon next to it.
+First, ensure that the Screen Recording control is added to Control Center by heading to the Settings App > Control Center.
+If you don’t see Screen Recording enabled in the list, tap the green + icon next to it.

-Now, you can quickly start recording your screen by invoking the Control Center and tapping on the Screen Record button. iOS starts counting down from 3 and when the recording is currently active, the clock is displayed with a RED background at the top left of your screen.
+Now, you can quickly start recording your screen by invoking Control Center and tapping the Screen Record button. iOS starts counting down from 3, and when the recording is currently active, the clock is displayed with a RED background at the top left of your screen.

 Bonus → To stop the recording, you don’t have to pull down on Control Center again.
 Just tap directly on the clock and confirm, and iOS will automatically save the video file to your Photos app.

-The Do Not Disturb feature in iOS is a great way to avoid being annoyed by unwanted and pesky calls and messages. iOS allows you to create your own schedule for enabling and disabling Do Not Disturb, making this a “set it and forget it” affair.
-But there are plenty of times during the day when you wish to enable DND on your iPhones or iPads, such as a visit to the doctor’s clinic, a meeting at the client’s office, or attending the PTA at your child’s school.
+The Do Not Disturb (DND) feature in iOS is a great way to avoid being distracted by unwanted and pesky calls and messages. iOS allows you to create your own schedule for enabling and disabling Do Not Disturb, making this a “set it and forget it” affair.
+But there are plenty of times during the day when you wish to enable DND on your iPhone or iPad, such as during a visit to the doctor’s clinic, a meeting at the client’s office, or attending the PTA at your child’s school.

-Did you know, that the Control Center quickly allows you to enable Do Not Disturb and auto-disable it when you leave the current location?
-Simply tap and hold onto the Do Not Disturb icon in the Control Center and you’ll be presented with three options to Enable Do Not Disturb:
+Did you know that Control Center quickly allows you to enable Do Not Disturb and auto-disable it when you leave the current location?
+Simply open Control Center, tap Focus, and tap the three dots next to Do Not Disturb in Control Center, and you’ll be presented with three options to Enable Do Not Disturb:

 - For 1 hour